MRSA ST398: Prevention

 Patient education is a critical component of treatment and prevention.
 Clinicians are encouraged to educate patients, caregivers, and household members on methods to limit further spread of MRSA in the community.
 This includes maintaining adequate hygiene and keeping wounds covered with clean, dry bandages.
 Infected persons should also be excluded from activities that involve close contact with others.
 Before treatment, prevention is incredibly important to prevent the spread of the MRSA strain.
 This involves practicing good hygiene and infection control measures, particularly in healthcare settings and for those who work closely with livestock.
 An increased study of MRSA ST398, especially in livestock, is important to reduce the burden of the pathogen in hospital settings.
 This also included closer observation of people who are in close contact with livestock, as early diagnoses can allow for earlier treatment.
 This is especially important, as antibiotics cannot be successful in antibiotic resistant bacteria.
 And an increased use of antibiotics further promotes the evolution of antibiotic resistant bacteria.
-And specifically in MRSA ST398, the link between antibiotic use in livestock and the emergence of MRSA ST398 is not yet fully understood.
+Specifically, for MRSA ST398, the link between antibiotic use in livestock and the emergence of MRSA ST398 is not yet fully understood.
 Furthermore, a OneHeath approach should be implemented, which brings together multiple disciplines in policy; advocacy; animal, human, and environmental health, and more to tackle a public health issue.

 Treatment

 MRSA ST398 is resistant to many antimicrobial agents; therefore, treatment options for this strain are limited.
 However, hospitalization and aggressive treatment to treat the symptoms of MRSA ST398 can be employed.
-And until more information about antimicrobial susceptibilities are known, the ST398 strain should be treated as MRSA is.
+Until more information about antibiotic susceptibilities are known, the ST398 strain should be treated as MRSA.